Marattttt/dotfiles/README.md

 The files are managed using GNU Stow and should prove useful when doing setup of a new system

+## Features

+The config is used on OSX using Iterms2 and includes configs for following:

+- Iterm2 (color theme)
+- Helix text editor
+- Tmux
+- Zsh (requires oh-my-zsh installed)
+- Fonts

 ## Install

 ### Git